julia-ediamond/mrcoffee_project4/README.md

 A pretend scheduling app for fictitous Paris cafe Mr. Coffee.
 This 2-person project was created for learning purposes through the INCO Academy bootcamp, INCODE.

 ## Installation
+This is the first change in the project

 ```zsh
 npm init